 We anticipate that our findings will be of particular interest to current and potential veganic growers, supporters of agroecological and veganic agriculture, and academics.
 Results will be shared at conferences (scholarly, agricultural, and/or animal rights oriented), through peer-reviewed literature, and via a free veganic farming manual organizing farmer-identified best practices with the scientific rationale that supports them.

 As many interviews as possible will be completed in-person to build rapport while gathering thorough information in a clear and efficient manner.
 The proposed budget encompasses the travel expenses for two researchers to focus on US regions in which veganic farms appear to be most heavily concentrated.
 Alisha will interview farmers in the Northeastern US (funding covers gas and lodging) and Mona will interview farmers along the West Coast (funding covers airfare, car rental, gas, and lodging).
 The budget does not seek to fund researcher time.
 The budget also includes small stipends ($25) for farmer participants as a thank you for sharing their time, as without farmer insight, this project would not be possible.
 Any money raised beyond our fundraising goal will support us in completing more interviews.

-Farmer interviews will be conducted in the early winter and spring of 2018, before the growing season is in full swing.
+Farmer interviews will be conducted in the winter and spring of 2018, before the growing season is in full swing.
 Data analysis will begin in the summer of 2018, and during this time we will also be reviewing bodies of research that help contextualize veganic agriculture, such as literature on agroecology.
 By the fall we will be ready to begin disseminating results in conference venues, with a manuscript and farmer manual drafted by the year's end.

 Nov 20, 2017